University of Oklahoma: History

-Many infrastructure changes have occurred at the university.
-The southern portion of south campus near Constitution Avenue, still known to long-time Norman residents as 'South Base', was originally built as an annex to Naval Air Station Norman.
+The southern portion of south campus near Constitution Avenue, still known to long-time Norman residents as "South Base", was originally built as an annex to the Naval Air Station.
 It contained mostly single-story frame buildings used for classrooms and military housing.
 By the late 1980s, most were severely deteriorated and were demolished in the 1990s to make room for redevelopment.
-The Jimmie Austin University of Oklahoma Golf Course was built as a U.S. Navy recreational facility.
+The Jimmie Austin University of Oklahoma Golf Course was originally built as a U.S. Navy recreational facility.

 During World War II, OU was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.